13 Ways to Master Your Executive Calendar Management

 10. Delegate Wisely and Kindly

-In earlier times, executives had secretaries and receptions as gatekeepers.
-The gatekeepers were the ones who were managing calendars and saying "no" to requests for an executive's time.
+In earlier times, executives had secretaries and receptionists as gatekeepers.
+These gatekeepers managed calendars and said "no" to requests for an executive's time.
 If you are the one saying "no," use delegation to help requesters get what they need.

 You can do this by: